-9.12 Fields Useful for Reviews, Citations and Quotations ↑
+5.12 Fields Useful for Reviews, Citations and Quotations ↑

-9.12.2 Attribution
+5.12.2 Attribution

-can be used as both a label and a type.
+The word Attribution can be used as both a label and a type.

-This field type will be inferred for a label of Attribution
+This field type will be inferred for a label of Attribution.

-A Collection should have only one Attribution
+A Collection should have only one Attribution field.

 When editing, an attribution field will appear as several lines of editable text.

-.
+An Attribution field is meant to be used with a class value of quote or work.
 The user may enter any text here to appear below the body of the quote to indicate, at a minimum, the quote’s author, but also optionally the quote’s date and name and type of the work from which the quotation was taken.

 This field would typically be used as an alternative to breaking out the various components of an attribution as separate fields.
 There are pros and cons to each approach.
 By breaking out Author, Work Title, Date and Work Type as separate fields, you can have greater control over the way the Attribution is ultimately formatted when using Merge Templates, and you can also sort by these individual fields.